sockeqwe/website-old/_posts/2015-10-16-debug-overlay.md

 releaseCompile('com.hannesdorfmann:debugoverlay-noop:0.2.0') // Does nothing
 {% endhighlight %}

-The `debugoverlay-noop` adds 1 class and 3 methods to your realase dex file, which from my point of view is an acceptable compromise while the real `debugoverlay` is used only in the debug builds.
+The `debugoverlay-noop` adds 1 class and 3 methods to your realase dex file, which from my point of view is an acceptable compromise while the real `debugoverlay` is used only in the debug builds. **Please note** that `com.hannesdorfmann:debugoverlay:0.2.0` will add `android.permission.SYSTEM_ALERT_WINDOW` to your `apk`.
+Hence you should avoid to use that dependency in your release `.apk`

 You can find this tiny library on [github](https://github.com/sockeqwe/debugoverlay) and is available on maven central.